SEPA Direct DebitHow does it work? Advantages Good to know Useful link(s)

 - The International Bank Account Number (IBAN) is used as the sole identifier of the banks and accounts;

-- The debit orders must respect the ISO20022 UNIFI standard, which uses the Extended Markup Language (XML) supported by Isabel 6 and all other BNP Paribas Fortis channels.
+- The debit orders must respect the ISO20022 standard, which uses the Extended Markup Language (XML) supported by Isabel 6 and all other BNP Paribas Fortis channels.